 It means that it took into consideration the time he took standing idle or jogging as well, so that is pretty impressive.
 Pretty sure that Barry Allen isn’t the fastest man alive, it could just be Mohamed Salah.

 Salah’s moral virtues extend onto the pitch too.
 In 31 league games, he has committed only 14 fouls and has not been booked or sent off even once.
 This, however, might have something to do with him being too quick for others to catch up.

-Mo Salah donates a lot of his money to projects in his home village of Nagrig.
+, it should be mentioned that he usually donates a lot of his money to projects in his home village of Nagrig.
 The forward has invested money into building a new school in the area and he also helped kit out the region’s hospital with the latest medical equipment.
 Salah also donated $681,500 to a Children’s Cancer Hospital in Cairo so they could buy a bone marrow transplant machine.

 After Salah scored the penalty that saw Egypt qualify for this summer’s World Cup, the governor of Gharbiya renamed the forward’s former school the ‘Mohamed Salah Industrial High School’.

 Mohamed Salah has inspired many people not just his football fans but every person who desires to succeed in life to overcome obstacles faced and to achieve their goals.